 The Carbon Disclosure Project (CDP) is an independent and non-commercial organisation.
 The organisation has the largest database on companies’ greenhouse gas emissions and their climate change strategies.
 The aim of the project is to provide information for investors, companies and governments.
 The organisation asks companies, cities and countries for data on their respective environmental impact.
 This data includes, for example, greenhouse gas emissions and the use of resources such as water.
 Submission of the data is voluntary.
 In addition to a critical review, suggestions are made on how the company or city can act even more sustainably.

-On the one hand, the aim of the project is transparency regarding the environmental impact.
+On the one hand, the aim of the CDP is to increase transparency regarding the environmental impact.
 On the other hand, investors should also make investment decisions based on the emission data.
 Furthermore, companies should be motivated to reduce their influence on the climate and to set a good example to other companies in the same sector.

 The measures set out by the Kyoto Protocol limited the amount of carbon that can be emitted and decided that greenhouse gases can only be released into the atmosphere with a permit.
 The required carbon certificate allows a company to emit one ton of carbon dioxide in a certain period.
 At the end of the period, the issuer must prove that all emissions of the company were covered by certificates.
 However, this obligation does not apply to all companies: According to the UBA (German Environment Agency), large energy and industrial plants in Germany and air traffic operators within the EU are obliged to do so.
 Certificates can be traded between states or between companies.
 Carbon dioxide emissions are thus reduced where it is economically efficient.
 The number of certificates is to be gradually reduced.
 For further details see Carbon market.